 You must diligently add up all passive income streams by month and compare whether they are on track to meet your annual forecasts.
 You need to also add up all active income streams to come up with a total income.

-Once that’s done, compare the total income to your desired income and adjust accordingly.
+Once that's done, compare the total income to your desired income and adjust accordingly.
 Since I made an error in my passive income forecasting in 2022, I've been much more diligent in estimating my future passive income for tax minimization.

 2) Track initial investment dates

 For rental income, the income streams should be relatively consistent each month.
 For stock and bond income, the income streams should at least be relatively consistent each quarter.
 But for private equity investments that have long investment periods, it's vital to keep a record of when your initial investments were made.